RunDevelopment/eslint-plugin-clean-regex/docs/rules/no-early-backreference.md

 # `no-early-backreference`

-Disallow backreferences which appear before the group they reference end.
+Disallow backreferences which appear before the group they reference ends.

 Fixable: `no` <br> Recommended configuration: `"error"`